BenjaminTzudiker/cse433-final-tzudiker/readme.md

     - attacker: Will attempt to cheat a merchant by sending them fake blocks with fraudulent "temporary" transaction information; takes the name of the target merchant as its only role_argument and must be declared after the merchant in miners text file
     - merchant: Will send a fake product to another miner if the merchant is given money in a transaction; takes the number of additional blocks needed after the payment block before the "product" is delivered as a role_argument

-Example miners.txt with attacker posessing 20% of the world's computation power and the merchant needing 5 blocks (the payment block plsu the 4 additional blocks) before delivering the product:
+Example miners.txt with attacker posessing 20% of the world's computation power and the merchant needing 5 blocks (the payment block plus the 4 additional blocks) before delivering the product:

 ```
 alice 0.01 attacker bob